-What impact has the Food for Life Partnership had so far?
+What impact has Food for Life had so far?

-Here are some headlines from independent evaluation of the Food for Life Partnership programme.
+Here are some headlines from independent evaluation of the Soil Association Food for Life programme (formerly Food for Life Partnership).
 You can read more in our report - Good Food for All.

 Improving Children's Health